20 Best Ways to Have a Healthier Thyroid

 It's the most important gland in your body you know nothing about.

 Your thyroid.
 The hormones it produces are responsible for a lot: your metabolism, the health of your skin and bones, your sleep quality, headache frequency (or infrequency), and your sex drive, to name just a few.
 Put another way, it’s one of the most essential glands in your body.
 And yours may be in trouble.
 According to the American Thyroid Association, an estimated 20 million Americans have a thyroid condition—and of those 20 million, a staggering 60 percent aren’t aware of it.

 But despite these figures, there’s no need to worry.
 Even if your thyroid isn’t in the shape it should be, getting it up to snuff is as simple as trying out a new yoga pose or making a small change to your diet.
-So read on, and learn how to get your body’s most important gland into tip-top condition.
-And for more on the inner workings of your body, here are 20 Amazing Facts You Never Knew About Your Body.
+So read on, and learn how to have a healthy thyroid.

 Eat Fewer Vegetables

 Yes, really—though only when it comes to cruciferous veggies, like cauliflower, broccoli, and Brussels sprouts.
 If these vegetables are a core part of your diet and you have thyroid issues, you may want to reconsider.
 A 2016 study published on PubMed found that, because they are harder for you to digest and metabolize than non-cruciferous vegetables, they have been linked to a higher risk of thyroid-related diseases.

 Chatty phone-users, beware.
 A study published in Oman Medical Journal showed that increased cell phone use altered how the thyroid released hormones.
 With the amount of negative side effects that occur from altered hormone levels—rapid weight gain and dry skin, for example—you might want to cut back on the lengthy phone conversations.

 Don’t Stop Drinking